etiur/satmutagenesis/docs/source/simulation.rst

         -f FIXED_RESIDS [FIXED_RESIDS ...], --fixed_resids FIXED_RESIDS [FIXED_RESIDS ...]
-                        Specify the list of residues that you don't wantto have mutated (Must write the list of residuenumbers)
+                        Specify the list of residues that you don't wantto have mutated (Must write the list of residuenumbers) -pa, --pele_analysis  if you want to turn on the analysis by PELE

 | It has all the required arguments for the classes and functions from the other modules if the falgs ``-sm`` and ``-PR`` are present it runs ``plurizymes_simulation`` instead of ``saturated_simulation``.
 | An example would be: